Streampunk/arachnid/README.md

 * Requests for grains that were cached but that are no longer available should produce a [410 Gone](https://http.cat/410) HTTP response - the resource has gone from this base path and will not be available again.
 * Requests for grains that are too far in the future should be answered with a [404 Not Found](https://http.cat/404) response code as the grains may become available if requested again in the future.

-For real time streams, requests should be made at a real time cadence for the grains and the client should tolerate a 404 Not Found response for the case where it is ahead of the grame, retrying the requests a few times with a short delay inbetween until a [200 OK](https://http.cat/200) response is then received.
+For real time streams, requests should be made at a real time cadence for the grains and the client should tolerate a [404 Not Found](https://http.cat/404) response for the case where it is ahead of the game, retrying the requests a few times with a short delay inbetween until a [200 OK](https://http.cat/200) response is then received.

 ### Multiple clients vs backpressure